7.3. Structure of the Courts: The Dual Court and Federal Court System

 Separate Federal and State Court Systems

-Each state has two complete parallel court systems: the federal system, and the state’s own system.
-Thus, there are at least 51 legal systems: the fifty created under state laws and the federal system created under federal law.
+Each state has two complete parallel court systems: the federal system, and the state’s system.
+Thus, there are at least 51 legal systems: fifty were created under state laws, and the federal system was created under federal law.
 Additionally, there are court systems in the U.S. Territories, and the military has a separate court system as well.

 The state/federal court structure is sometimes referred to as the dual court system.
-State crimes, created by state legislatures, are prosecuted in state courts which are concerned primarily with the applying state law.
+State crimes, created by state legislatures, are prosecuted in state courts which are concerned primarily with applying state law.
 Federal crimes, created by Congress, are prosecuted in the federal courts which are concerned primarily with applying federal law.
-As discussed below, it is possible for a case to move from the state system to the federal system when a defendant challenges the conviction on direct appeal through a writ of certiorari, or when the defendant challenges the conditions of confinement through a writ of habeas corpus.
+As discussed below, a case can move from the state system to the federal system when a defendant challenges the conviction on direct appeal through a writ of certiorari, or when the defendant challenges the conditions of confinement through a writ of habeas corpus.

 Dual Court System Structure